 A drawback you notice is that while all other options at this pricing can run for 30 minutes with breaks in between, Philips HL7756 can run for just 25 minutes.
 This makes you doubt if the motor is robust enough in the long run.

-Also, the base tends to vibrate when grinding full load of ingredients.
+Also, the base tends to vibrate when grinding a full load of ingredients.

 The grinding performance of Philips HL7756 is pretty good given its attractive pricing.
 We tried grinding the standard set of ingredients we usually do while testing mixer grinders and were quite impressed by the results.